 Laser Therapy Precautions

 High-power laser therapy is one of the fastest, most effective modalities therapists currently have to treat pain and inflammation.
-Unfortunately, laser is not covered by insurance, and high-power lasers can be difficult to find because they are expensive.
-Most importantly results are achieved by the amount of energy generated, 18,000-30,000 joules per treatment being the sweet spot.
+Unfortunately, laser therapy is not covered by insurance, and high-power lasers can be difficult to find because they are expensive.